Use the Containers window

 Containers and choose the first item.
 You can also open the Containers window from the main menu.
 Use the menu path View > Other Windows > Containers.

 On the left side, you see the list of containers on your local machine.
 The containers associated with your solution are shown under Solution Containers.
-To the right, you see a pane with tabs for Environment, Ports, Logs, and Files.
+To the right, you see a pane with tabs for Environment, Labels, Ports, Volumes, Logs, and Files.

 You can easily customize where the Containers tool window is docked in Visual Studio.
 See Customizing window layouts in Visual Studio.
 By default, the Containers window is docked with the Watch window when the debugger is running.